 Equalities and diversity

 NHS North West London is committed to promoting equality and diversity amongst all our staff, stakeholders and patients - fulfilling our obligations under the Equality Act 2010 and the associated guidance from the Equalities and Human Rights Commission.
+A fundamental aspect of our purpose is to narrow health inequalities where they exist.

 Equality means ensuring that everyone is able to participate in all of our activities and access all health services on an equal footing.
 Diversity acknowledges that there are differences between people which should be recognised and respected.